Hallam

 AreaSearch assessment of residential development drivers sees a low level of activity in Hallam, placing the area among the bottom 25% of areas assessed nationally

 Hallam has seen approximately 30 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 150 homes have been approved, with a further nine approved so far in FY26.
-On average, over these five years, only 0.2 people per year moved to the area for each dwelling built, indicating that supply has met or exceeded demand and contributed to population growth potential.
+Over the past five financial years, from FY-21 to FY-25, around 150 homes have been approved, with a further 12 approved so far in FY-26.
+The average population growth per dwelling built over these five years is 0.2 people per year, indicating that supply is meeting or exceeding demand.

-The average construction cost value of new properties is $295,000, aligning with regional patterns.
-This financial year, commercial approvals totaling $25.8 million have been registered, suggesting balanced commercial development activity in the area.
+This provides greater buyer choice and supports potential population growth above projections.
+New properties are constructed at an average expected cost of $295,000, which aligns with regional patterns.
+In terms of commercial development, $25.8 million in approvals have been registered this financial year, suggesting balanced activity.
 Compared to Greater Melbourne, Hallam has significantly less development activity, 58.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties.
-Nationally, development activity is also lower than the national average, reflecting market maturity and possible development constraints.
-New building activity in Hallam shows a trend towards denser development, with 35.0% detached houses and 65.0% attached dwellings.
-This shift provides accessible entry options for downsizers, investors, and entry-level buyers, representing a notable change from the area's existing housing composition of 78.0% houses.
+This scarcity typically strengthens demand and prices for existing properties.
+Nationally, Hallam also reflects lower development activity, indicating market maturity and possible development constraints.
+New building activity shows a trend towards denser development, with 35.0% detached houses and 65.0% attached dwellings.

-The location has approximately 497 people per dwelling approval, reflecting an established area with population forecasts indicating Hallam will gain 2,121 residents by 2041 (from the latest AreaSearch quarterly estimate).
-Should current construction levels persist, housing supply could lag behind population growth, potentially intensifying buyer competition and underpinning price growth.
+This shift from the area's existing housing composition (currently 78.0% houses) provides accessible entry options for downsizers, investors, and entry-level buyers.
+The location has approximately 497 people per dwelling approval, reflecting an established area.
+According to AreaSearch's latest quarterly estimate, Hallam is forecasted to gain 2,190 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development